 - Scribes: Elihoreph and Ahiah, sons of Shisha

 - Recorder: Jehoshaphat, son of Ahilud

-> - Rule of Officers: Azariah (son of Nathan) and his son Zabud, principal officer and king’s friend
+- Chief of Staff: Azariah (son of Nathan) and his son Zabud, principal officer and king’s friend

-> - Prophet: Nathan
+- Prophet: Nathan

 Provisions for the king and his household are supplied through each of 12 officers on a rotating monthly schedule:

 |Adinadab||All the region of Dor (married Solomon’s daughter, Taphath)|

 |Baana||Ahilud||Taanach, Megiddo, all Beth-shean by Zartanah beneath Jezreel (to Abel-meholah, beyond Jokneam)|